 It's worth having a read of our guide to Which Isle of Wight Town Should I Stay In? if you aren't familiar with the different parts of the Island.

-1. Whitecliff Bay Holiday Park – Bembridge (camping in July and August only)
+1. Whitecliff Bay Holiday Park – Bembridge (camping from May to August only)

 The resort has has access to one of the prettiest beaches on the Isle of Wight, as long as you can cope with a ridiculously steep slope.